Nuralyio/the-agent/packages/web-ui/README.md

 ### Connection Issues

-- Ensure the automation server is running on port 3002
+- Ensure the agent server is running on port 3002
 - Check CORS settings on the server
 - Verify network connectivity